-Professor Werner is currently the President of the Western Finance Association, and a Past President of the European Finance Association.
-She is a non-executive director of the Fourth Swedish AP Fund and is a member of the FINRA Economic Advisory Committee.
-Professor Werner serves on the prize committee for the Swedish Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
-She chairs the scientific advisory board of the Swedish House of Finance (SHoF), serves on the board of Mistra Financial Systems (MFS) at Stockholm School of Economics, the scientific advisory board of the Danish Finance Institute (DFI) at Copenhagen Business School.
-Professor Werner serves on the editorial boards of several academic journals, including the Journal of Finance, Journal of Financial Markets, and European Financial Management.
+Professor Werner is currently a Director of the American Finance Association and serves on its Academic Female Finance Committee (AFFECT), and she is a Past President of the European Finance Association and the Western Finance Association.
+She is an independent director/trustee of the Dimensional US Funds, Dimensional Canadian IRC, the Dimensional ETF Trust, and of the Fourth Swedish National Pension Fund, and chairs the FINRA Economic Advisory Committee.
+Professor Werner serves on the prize committee for the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
+She chairs the scientific advisory board of the Swedish House of Finance, serves on the scientific advisory board of the Danish Finance Institute and the research advisory committee of the Leibnitz Institute for Financial Research SAFE.
+Professor Werner serves on the editorial boards of the Journal of Finance and Journal of Financial Markets, and is a CEPR Research Fellow.

 Professor Werner’s research interests range from international finance to market microstructure.
 Her research has been published in top-tier economics and finance journals such as Journal of Finance, Journal of Financial Economics, the Review of Financial Studies, and Journal of Economic Theory.
 In the international finance area, she has worked on home bias and cross-border securities trading.
-In the market microstructure area, she has studied a range of topics: cross-listed securities; interdealer trading; floor trading; institutional trading; ramifications of de-listings; short-sale trading strategies; and the effect of suspending short-sale price tests.
-Current research projects include dark pool trading, tick size, trading fees, OTC market regulatory regimes, and liquidity and asset pricing.
+In the market microstructure area, she has studied a range of topics: cross-listed securities; interdealer trading; floor trading; institutional trading; short-sale trading strategies; the effect of suspending short-sale price tests; dark pool trading; and liquidity and disclosure regulation in OTC markets.
+Current research projects include tick size, trading fees, and liquidity and asset pricing.